 - Usually no jail, but you may be sentenced to up to six (6) months if you get convicted of another crime during your probation.

-- Six (6) months of your driver’s license being suspended (see above for more info on restricted licenses); note you may be able to drive anywhere if you get an ignition interlock device (IID) installed;
+- Six (6) months of your driver’s license being suspended, but defendants may be able to drive anywhere if they get an ignition interlock device (IID) installed.

-If you do plead to or are convicted of a DUI in Burbank, then you can be sure of the judge ordering you to complete an alcohol education program as part of your sentence.
-California DUI school offers several different programs depending on your DUI history.
+If a defendant pleads to or is convicted of a DUI in Burbank, then he/she can be sure of the judge ordering an alcohol education program as part of the sentence.
+California DUI school offers several different programs depending on the defendant’s DUI history.
 First offender programs typically last three months while third-time offender programs can span thirty months.

 One DUI School in Burbank is the Safety Education Center, Inc., which offers curriculum for first-time, second-time and third-time DUI offenders.
 The number is (818) 848-8667, and it is located on 844 North Hollywood Way, Burbank, CA 91505.

 4. Who makes DUI arrests in Burbank?